stscde/temp-sensor-esp8266/README.md

 # temp-sensor-esp8266
-Simple temperature/humidity/air pressure sensor based on BME280 with MQTT integration and IotWebConf support.
+Simple temperature/humidity sensor based on SHT31 with MQTT integration and IotWebConf support.